senseiji/blog4/pages/courses/10_day_chatgpt.md

 ### Course Agenda: Introduction to ChatGPT and ChatGPT-API with Python

-**Module 1**:1 Introduction to ChatGPT
-1.1 What is ChatGPT and how does it work?
-1.2 Basic use cases for ChatGPT
-1.3 Setting up a ChatGPT API account
-1.4 Running your first ChatGPT API request
-1.5 Example code for interacting with the ChatGPT API

-**Module 1**:2 Understanding Natural Language Processing (NLP) 2.1 What is NLP and how does it relate to ChatGPT?
-2.2 Key concepts in NLP (e.g., tokenization, stemming, lemmatization) 2.3 NLP libraries in Python (e.g., NLTK, spaCy)
-2.4 Preprocessing text for use with ChatGPT
-2.5 Example code for preprocessing text with NLP libraries

-**Module 1**:3 Building a Simple Chatbot with ChatGPT 3.1 How to design a simple chatbot using ChatGPT
-3.2 Identifying user intent and mapping to ChatGPT responses 3.3 Training ChatGPT on custom datasets
-3.4 Incorporating context and memory in chatbot interactions 3.5 Example code for building a simple ChatGPT-powered chatbot

-**Module 1**:4 Fine-Tuning ChatGPT for Custom Tasks 4.1 What is fine-tuning and why is it useful for ChatGPT?
-4.2 Preparing data for fine-tuning ChatGPT
-4.3 Selecting the right hyperparameters for fine-tuning 4.4 Monitoring and evaluating ChatGPT performance during fine-tuning 4.5 Example code for fine-tuning ChatGPT on a custom task

-**Module 1**:5 Multi-Turn Conversations with ChatGPT 5.1 What are multi-turn conversations and why are they important?
-5.2 Building stateful chatbot architectures with ChatGPT 5.3 Storing and retrieving conversation history
-5.4 Handling user input and prompts during multi-turn conversations 5.5 Example code for building a multi-turn chatbot with ChatGPT

-**Module 1**:6 ChatGPT for Sentiment Analysis  -------- Meghana 6.1 What is sentiment analysis and how does ChatGPT enable it?
-6.2 Collecting and preprocessing data for sentiment analysis 6.3 Building a sentiment analysis pipeline with ChatGPT 6.4 Evaluating ChatGPT's performance on sentiment analysis tasks 6.5 Example code for building a sentiment analysis model with ChatGPT

-**Module 1**:7 ChatGPT for Question Answering    ------ Bhuvana 7.1 What is question answering and how does ChatGPT enable it?
-7.2 Preprocessing data for question answering tasks 7.3 Fine-tuning ChatGPT for question answering
-7.4 Evaluating ChatGPT's performance on question answering tasks 7.5 Example code for building a question answering model with ChatGPT

-**Module 1**:8 ChatGPT for Text Generation         -  Suvarna 8.1 What is text generation and how does ChatGPT enable it?
-8.2 Preprocessing data for text generation tasks
-8.3 Fine-tuning ChatGPT for text generation
-8.4 Evaluating ChatGPT's performance on text generation tasks 8.5 Example code for generating text with ChatGPT

-**Module 1**:9 ChatGPT for Language Translation  --- Gautami 9.1 What is language translation and how does ChatGPT enable it?
-9.2 Preprocessing data for language translation tasks 9.3 Fine-tuning ChatGPT for language translation
-9.4 Evaluating ChatGPT's performance on language translation tasks 9.5 Example code for building a language translation model with ChatGPT

-**Module 1**:10 ChatGPT Best Practices and Troubleshooting 10.1 Tips for optimizing ChatGPT performance and accuracy 10.2 Common errors and issues when using ChatGPT
-10.3 Debugging strategies for ChatGPT models
-10.4 Best practices for integrating ChatGPT into production

-**Module 1**:11 Prompt Engineering with ChatGPT
-11.1 What is prompt engineering and how can it improve ChatGPT performance?
-11.2 Strategies for designing effective prompts
-11.3 Incorporating domain knowledge into prompt design 11.4 Fine-tuning ChatGPT with custom prompts
-11.5 Example code for prompt engineering with ChatGPT
+**Module 1**: Introduction to ChatGPT
+- What is ChatGPT and how does it work?
+- Basic use cases for ChatGPT
+- Setting up a ChatGPT API account
+- Running your first ChatGPT API request
+- Example code for interacting with the ChatGPT API

+**Module 2**: Understanding Natural Language Processing (NLP)
+- What is NLP and how does it relate to ChatGPT?
+- Key concepts in NLP (e.g., tokenization, stemming, lemmatization)
+- NLP libraries in Python (e.g., NLTK, spaCy)
+- Preprocessing text for use with ChatGPT
+- Example code for preprocessing text with NLP libraries

+**Module 3**: Building a Simple Chatbot with ChatGPT
+- How to design a simple chatbot using ChatGPT
+- Identifying user intent and mapping to ChatGPT responses
+- Training ChatGPT on custom datasets
+- Incorporating context and memory in chatbot interactions
+- Example code for building a simple ChatGPT-powered chatbot

+**Module 4**: Fine-Tuning ChatGPT for Custom Tasks
+- What is fine-tuning and why is it useful for ChatGPT?
+- Preparing data for fine-tuning ChatGPT
+- Selecting the right hyperparameters for fine-tuning
+- Monitoring and evaluating ChatGPT performance during fine-tuning
+- Example code for fine-tuning ChatGPT on a custom task

+**Module 5**: Multi-Turn Conversations with ChatGPT
+- What are multi-turn conversations and why are they important?
+- Building stateful chatbot architectures with ChatGPT
+- Storing and retrieving conversation history
+- Handling user input and prompts during multi-turn conversations
+- Example code for building a multi-turn chatbot with ChatGPT

+**Module 6**: ChatGPT for Sentiment Analysis
+- What is sentiment analysis and how does ChatGPT enable it?
+- Collecting and preprocessing data for sentiment analysis
+- Building a sentiment analysis pipeline with ChatGPT
+- Evaluating ChatGPT's performance on sentiment analysis tasks
+- Example code for building a sentiment analysis model with ChatGPT

+**Module 7**: ChatGPT for Question Answering
+- What is question answering and how does ChatGPT enable it?
+- Preprocessing data for question answering tasks
+- Fine-tuning ChatGPT for question answering
+- Evaluating ChatGPT's performance on question answering tasks
+- Example code for building a question answering model with ChatGPT

+**Module 8**: ChatGPT for Text Generation
+- What is text generation and how does ChatGPT enable it?
+- Preprocessing data for text generation tasks
+- Fine-tuning ChatGPT for text generation
+- Evaluating ChatGPT's performance on text generation tasks
+- Example code for generating text with ChatGPT

+**Module 9**: ChatGPT for Language Translation
+- What is language translation and how does ChatGPT enable it?
+- Preprocessing data for language translation tasks
+- Fine-tuning ChatGPT for language translation
+- Evaluating ChatGPT's performance on language translation tasks
+- Example code for building a language translation model with ChatGPT

+**Module 10**: ChatGPT Best Practices and Troubleshooting
+- Tips for optimizing ChatGPT performance and accuracy
+- Common errors and issues when using ChatGPT
+- Debugging strategies for ChatGPT models
+- Best practices for integrating ChatGPT into production

+**Module 11**: Prompt Engineering with ChatGPT
+- What is prompt engineering and how can it improve ChatGPT performance?
+- Strategies for designing effective prompts
+- Incorporating domain knowledge into prompt design
+- Fine-tuning ChatGPT with custom prompts
+- Example code for prompt engineering with ChatGPT-